fal-ai/fal-js/README.md

 ### Library

-The client library is build as a thin layer on top of the platform standards.
+The client library is designed as a lightweight layer on top of the platform standards, such as `fetch` and `WebSocket`, ensuring smooth integration with your existing codebase.

+It also handle platform differences, so it work seamlessly across different JS runtimes.

 > **Note**
 >
-> Make sure you followed the [fal-serverless getting started] so you get your credentials and register your functions.
+> Make sure you followed the [fal-serverless getting started]() so you get your credentials and register your functions.

 1. First you need to configure your credentials: